sambellsoup/Voter_Turnout/README.md

 Create more models for specific countries with the United States as my first priority, I will predict the voter turnout for the election in 2020.

+Add GDP to data as a possible feature.